Monday 22 March 2021

-The focus in this webinar will be on bringing the content together, tackling a long text and helping the pupils to remember details from two very different subject areas.
+The focus in this webinar will be on bringing the content together, tackling a long text and helping the pupils to remember details from the two very different subject areas of myth and religion.
 The webinar will also look at the different demands of the examination questions – what are the common misunderstandings and how to avoid them and where students make common errors.
 We will examine exemplar student responses to identify what success looks like, targeting the top grades and how to write outstanding answers to the extended response questions.

 - Perfect the students’ learning of specific subject knowledge using proven and highly successful techniques focused on supporting a candidate’s argument in the extended response questions

 - Build confidence in understanding different source types and then developing a framework for analysis

 - Quickly develop the precise question analysis skills needed in the examination

 4.15-4.35 Learning the information – focusing on AO1